Real Estate

 This comes up in predictable situations.
 A marriage ends and a former spouse’s name needs to come off the marital home.
 A parent dies and their interest in a property must transfer to heirs through probate or pass automatically by survivorship depending on how title was held.
 A co-owner wants out and the remaining owner is buying them out or simply accepting a conveyance.
 A family transfer was handled informally years ago, leaving a name on the deed that no longer reflects reality.
 Each situation has a correct legal mechanism, and each carries its own set of considerations that a form downloaded from the internet does not address.

-Pennsylvania title law operates on a chain of title principle.
-Every interest in real property is traced through a sequence of recorded documents.
-A name on a deed represents a recorded ownership interest.
+Pennsylvania title law operates on a chain of title principle governed by recording statutes at 21 P.S. §§ 351-352.
+Every interest in real property is traced through a sequence of recorded documents maintained by the county Recorder of Deeds.
+A name on a deed represents a recorded ownership interest that was conveyed through a properly executed instrument.
 That interest does not dissolve because the person is deceased, divorced, estranged, or no longer involved with the property.
 It persists in the public record until a properly executed and recorded instrument extinguishes or transfers it.
+The only mechanism recognized under Pennsylvania law to remove a name is the execution and recording of a new deed that conveys the interest away from the person whose name appears on the current recorded deed.
+That new deed must comply with all statutory formalities: written instrument, proper legal description, grantor and grantee identification, execution by the grantor, notarial acknowledgment, and payment of applicable transfer taxes before the Recorder of Deeds will accept it for recording.

 Attempting to sell, refinance, or transfer property with a title problem in the chain, including a name that should not be there or an interest that was never formally resolved, produces exactly the kind of last minute crisis that title companies and lenders are very good at finding and very reluctant to work around.
 The time to resolve these problems is before the closing deadline is on the calendar.